 Accelerant Detection Canine Program

-Since 1989, the Office of the Fire Marshal has operated an accelerant canine detection program, the oldest existing program of its kind in the Commonwealth of Virginia.
-The program operates a single team consisting of one dog handler and one ATF-certified accelerant detection canine.
+Since 1989, the Office of the Fire Marshal has operated an accelerant canine detection program, the oldest existing program of its kind in the United States.
+The program operates a single team consisting of one dog handler and one certified accelerant detection canine.
 Here are a few facts and statistics about the program ...

-- Four canines have been involved with the program since its inception: Ebby, Bert, Vanda, and now Keegan.
+- Five canines have been involved with the program since its inception: Ebby, Bert, Vanda, Keegan, and now Berkley.

-- Keegan, our current ATF-certified accelerant detection canine, is a 60 pound male black Labrador retriever.
+- Berkley, our current certified accelerant detection canine, is a 60 pound male black Labrador retriever.
 He is trained to detect 21 different ignitable liquids, which assist fire investigators with incendiary fire incidents.

 - The canine team has worked on more than 1000 fire investigations and has assisted more than 90 agencies in approximately 10 states.